What's the Absolute Value of 15? A Deep Dive into Absolute Value

 Absolute Value in Geometry and Other Fields

-Absolute value also plays a crucial role in various fields, including:
+Absolute value also is key here in various fields, including:

 -

 Physics: Absolute value is frequently used to represent magnitudes of physical quantities like velocity, acceleration, and force, which are always non-negative.
-For example, speed is the absolute value of velocity.
+To give you an idea, speed is the absolute value of velocity.

 -